katewhee/networking-course/_labs/mqtt-client.md

 - The name of your program must be named `mqtt_client`.

-- Your program must have the following usage pattern (provided above) and parse all of the options and arguments correctly.
+- Your program must have the usage pattern provided above and parse all of the options and arguments correctly.

 - The default port must be `1883`, and the default hostname must be `localhost`.